boryspaulewicz/bhsdtr/Readme.md

 The combined responses have to be aggregated to make the sampling more efficient.
-This is done using the aggregate_resoponses function, which requires the names of the stimulus variable and the combined response variable.
+This is done using the aggregate_resoponses function, which requires the names of the stimulus and the combined response variables.
 If the data have a hierarchical structure, this structure has to be preserved by listing the variables that cannot be collapsed by the aggregation step.
 Here we list three variables that have to be
 preserved: duration, id and orded.